 Backup Videos to Cloud

-I always believe the cloud is one of our future and there are a lot of cloud storages like Google Drive, Dropbox, etc and I even have a guide on how to backup Bluray DVD to cloud.
-When it comes to video backups in the year 2019, we are also able to upload videos to cloud storage.
-Like YouTube, you are able to get access to your backups anywhere, but you just don’t have to convert them first as cloud storage support all kinds of video uploading.
-However, please note, it does not mean it plays all kinds of videos directly online.
+I always believe the cloud is one of our future, and there is a lot of cloud storage like Google Drive, Dropbox, etc. I even have a guide on backing Bluray DVD to the cloud.
+When it comes to video backups, we can also upload videos to cloud storage.
+Like YouTube, you can get access to your backups anywhere, but you don’t have to convert them first as cloud storage support all kinds of video uploading.
+However, please note it does not mean it plays all kinds of videos directly online.
 It depends on what kind of videos the cloud support.
 As far as I know, MP4 H.264 is the most compatible one for all cloud storage.

 You can follow this link to sign up and get up to 20 GB free storage.